Dental volunteers provide free emergency dental treatments for hundreds of homeless and vulnerable people across the UK every year.

 By taking a dental service to a location where our patients already feel safe and comfortable, we can start to break down barriers and help them access essential dental treatment.

-We take one of our mobile dental units to community centres, schools and Dewsbury Town Hall providing free check ups and treatment for anyone who’s not registered with a dentist but needs to see one.
+We take our mobile dental units to community centres, schools and public buildings in areas where access to dentistry is a real problem including Dewsbury in West Yorkshire and Bury St Edmunds in Suffolk.
+Our volunteers provide free check ups and treatment for anyone who’s not registered with a dentist but is suffering the misery of untreated toothache.

 Clinics for fishermen